-You are required to do seven courses in your first disciplinary stream, which must be Mathematics/Statistics.
-An additional four courses are required in each of your remaining disciplinary streams.
-School subject areas include Biological Sciences, Chemistry, Geography, Physical Education (Kinesiology), and Physics.
+You are required to do seven courses in your first disciplinary stream, which must be a school subject.
+Science-area school subjects that are eligible for selection are Biological Sciences, Chemistry, Physical Geography, or Physics.
+You are required to do four courses in your second disciplinary stream, which must also be a school subject.
+Choose one other area of Biological Sciences, Chemistry, Physical Geography, or Physics.
+You are further required to do four courses in a third disciplinary stream.
+In addition to the school subject Science areas above, other school subjects include Mathematics and Physical Education (Kinesiology).
 Non-school subjects include Archaeology, Computer Science, Neuroscience, and Psychology.
-You may choose non-school subjects for these streams, but you should understand that the more school subjects you include in your General Major, the better prepared you will be to teach.
+You may choose non-school subjects for the third disciplinary stream, but you should understand that the more school subjects that you include in your General Major, the better prepared you will be to teach.
 Your 16th course will be a 'Science in Human Affairs' course.